ZHANG-Enming/ZHANG-Enming.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Connecting educational psychology and practice; Learning from errors
+subtitle: <b>Connecting educational psychology and practice; Learning from errors</b>

 profile:
   align: left